 Long, slender green onions (not the bulbous yellow variety) are the basis for this kimchi variant, most frequently prepared down south in Jeolla and Gyeongsang.
 Aside from the great taste, the green onions here can rid fish of toxins, aid stomach function, and restore energy.
 Snack on this one with a bowl of makgeolli.

 Geotjeori | 겉절이

-While the majority of kimchi is left to rot, er, ferment for months and possibly years, geotjeori is a notable exception as it can be eaten right away.
+While the majority of kimchi is left to rot, er, and ferment for months and possibly years, geotjeori is a notable exception as it can be eaten right away.
 It’s briefly dipped in salt and sometimes drizzled with soy sauce instead.
-Diners who prefer a milder, fresher kimchi will enjoy this unfermented but still flavorful dish.
+Diners who prefer milder, fresher kimchi will enjoy this unfermented but still flavorful dish.

 Radish Cube Kimchi | 깎두기 Kkakdugi